 There’s no doubt that a company’s data is its most valuable asset, and a loss of data can result in millions of dollars being wasted, thus, it is of the utmost importance to get the correct data migration services from experienced individuals and professionals who have handled such tasks in the past.

-In the case that the migration is not handled correct, issues such as the following may arise:
+In the case that the migration is not handled correctly, issues such as the following may arise:

 .
 Corruption of data